INTERCAL: History

-1.-94.-2 which means "2 pre-pre-escapes to go before pre-escape 1.-94".

 Details

 INTERCAL was intended to be completely different from all other computer languages.
+In the words of the original manual:

+Any resemblance of the programming language portrayed here to other programming languages, living or dead, is purely coincidental.

 Common operations in other languages have cryptic and redundant syntax in INTERCAL.
 From the INTERCAL Reference Manual:

 It is a well-known and oft-demonstrated fact that a person whose work is incomprehensible is held in high esteem.
 For example, if one were to state that the simplest way to store a value of 65536 in a 32-bit INTERCAL variable is: